-Our Data Protection Officer is Pauline Hamilton.
-Any questions relating to this notice and our privacy practices should be sent to p.hamilton@milnbank.org.uk or telephone 0141-551-8131
+Our Data Protection Officer is Pauline Munro.
+Any questions relating to this notice and our privacy practices should be sent to p.munro@milnbank.org.uk Or telephone 0141-551-8131

 HOW WE COLLECT INFORMATION FROM YOU AND WHAT INFORMATION WE COLLECT.